- Mosquitoes bite us because our blood has nutrients that help them lay eggs

 One of the main reasons mosquitos are so attracted to us is because of the body heat we give off.
 To them, our bodies act as a locating system so when they sense a high level of heat- they immediately go there.
 Heat-based repellers are also considered more eco-friendly compared to bug sprays and more effective than candles or bug zappers.
 Most heat-based repellers are rechargeable or use batteries making them last longer than other types of repellers.
 They also offer more protection by encompassing the area around you so the mosquitos don’t even think about getting close to you.
 If you are interested in looking at any heat-based mosquito repellers, Nitecore has five models that you can find here or on our comparison chart down below.

 In summary, we know that mosquitoes bite us because our blood helps them lay eggs.
-The way they find us is by the carbon monoxide we breathe out, body odor, and body heat.
+The way they find us is by the carbon dioxide we breathe out, body odor, and body heat.
 The most common ways people combat these pesky insects are by using bug sprays, citronella candles, bug zappers, and heat-based repellers.
 In the end, we learned that bug zappers and citronella candles don’t work very well when it comes to mosquitos, and in some cases, can do more harm than good.
 The top two best ways to do this are to use bug spray or a heat-based repeller, which each comes with its positives and negatives.